benhoyt/merovius.github.io/jekyll/_posts/2019-06-12-birdseye-go.markdown

 #### A Go compiler and runtime

-The language spec is a text document, which is not useful in and off itself.
+The language spec is a text document, which is not useful in and of itself.
-For that, you need software that actually implements these semantics.
-This is done in concert by a compiler (which analyzes and checks the source code and transforms it into an executable format) and a runtime (which provides the necessary environment to actually run the code).
+For that you need software that actually implements these semantics.
+This is done by a compiler (which analyzes and checks the source code and transforms it into an executable format) and a runtime (which provides the necessary environment to actually run the code).
 There are many such combinations and they all differ a bit more or a bit less.
 Examples are